Villa of the Mysteries: Interpretation of the frescoes

 Based on the subject matter and order of the frescoes, they are intended to be read as a single narrative.
 The scenes represent different moments in the initiation ritual into the Bacchic Mysteries.
 Women and satyrs are featured prominently, with the villa owner's family possibly acting as models for the women and children depicted in the frescoes.
 Given the widely accepted theory that the murals portray aspects of the cult of Bacchus, some propose that the frescoed room itself was used to conduct initiations and other rituals, although the exact use of this room is heavily debated.
-Molly Swetnam-Burland has argued against this interpretation of the room, stating that that when compared to other depictions of Bacchus in religious contexts around Pompeii, the Bacchus in these frescoes is different in key aspects, demonstrating that this is not a religious space.
+Molly Swetnam-Burland has argued against this interpretation of the room, stating that when compared to other depictions of Bacchus in religious contexts around Pompeii, the Bacchus in these frescoes is different in key aspects, demonstrating that this is not a religious space.